Rohit-B-Kadam/Angular-Notes/Learning/Angular.md

 # Angular

 - Angular is a typescript based open-source front-end web application platform led by the Angular team at Google.Angular is technique not the langange.
-- Angular is a platform and framework for building client applications in HTML and TypeScript.
-Angular is itself written in TypeScript.
-It implements core and optional functionality as a set of TypeScript libraries that you import into your apps.
+- Angular is a platform that makes it easy to build applications with the web.
+Angular combines declarative templates, dependency injection, end to end tooling, and integrated best practices to solve development challenges.
+Angular empowers developers to build applications that live on the web, mobile, or the desktop

 ## Augular and AngularJS